craignicholson/civilfiling_client/README.md

 Branch Id - 0001
 Account number for fee processing - 143055

+If you do not have one, please use the following and this is for testing purposes only

+Updated Values
+Attorney id  - 888888029
+Firm Id - F88888015
+Branch id – 0001
+JACS account - 143089

 Branch Id and Account Number are required for processing.
 See the eCourts specification for more information about the required elements.

 Web Service Credentials